Weld Inspection & Testing

 Liquid Penetrant Testing – Advantages, Disadvantages & Alternatives

-by Ishita Kapoor on January 5, 2019
+by ircengg on January 5, 2019

 Out of all the non-destructive testing techniques, only a few are suited for every type of application.
 For instance, on most composite materials, electromagnetic testing techniques don’t work, while computed tomography and X-rays are ideal.
 Likewise, ultrasounds are adaptable, but require appropriate coupling and direct contact with the surface under test, which is not possible in all cases.